Palm Tree LLC Announces Promotion of David Wolinsky to Managing Director

 Aug 05, 2020, 09:47 ET

 LOS ANGELES, Aug.
 5, 2020 /PRNewswire/ -- Palm Tree LLC, a consulting and advisory firm focused on M&A and the private equity investment cycle, is pleased to announce the promotion of David Wolinsky to Managing Director.
-In addition to his client service duties, Mr. Wolinsky [will be part of Senior Management and] will assist with overseeing all operational and strategic aspects of the firm.
+In addition to his client service duties, Mr. Wolinsky will assist with overseeing all operational and strategic aspects of the firm.

 "Taking on the role of Managing Director is a recognition that I don't take lightly," remarked Mr. Wolinsky.
 "The talented people around me, who helped develop my career, deserve recognition and my humble gratitude.
 I look forward to continuing my professional growth and expanding the success of Palm Tree."